catalyst-cooperative/pudl/superset/README.md

 TODO: instructions on how to connect to Cloud SQL

 ## Deploy to Cloud Run
-Once you've made changes the superset docker image, you can update the production deploying with this command:
+Once you've made changes to the superset docker image, you can update the production deployment with this command:

 ```
 gcloud builds submit --config cloudbuild.yaml .